What is hyperbaric oxygen therapy?

 - If you have diabetes, we will check your blood sugar

 at the beginning and end of the treatment.
-HBO can cause
+HBO can lower

-your blood sugar to lower.
+your blood sugar.
 Your blood sugar should be above

 120 before entering the chamber.